 A good recruiter in a search firm usually places only one or two people a month.
 This is the most important statistic for you to know about search firms.
 This information will affect your entire thought process about search firms.
-A good search person places only one or two people a month.
 Recruiters needs to place one person a month to pay their mortgage!
 Recruiters who deal with junior-level people need to place two people a month to pay their mortgages.
 Recruiters who deal with the very highest-level people may place only six people a year!
 Don’t go on until you’re sure you have fully absorbed this important point.

 So search firms are not handling as many jobs as you think and your whole life does not depend on this search person.
 It’s actually very unlikely that a search firm and a specific recruiter will be able to place you.
 Should you talk to search firms?
-Sure you should talk to search firms.
+Sure, you should talk to search firms.
 Should you be afraid of them or count on them?
 Not a chance.
 There’s no reason to be afraid of search firms.
-They have actually very little power.
-And don’t count on them for goodness sake because they have very few actual jobs that they’re trying to fill.
+They have actually very little power, and don’t count on them because they have very few actual jobs they’re trying to fill.

 So this should put it in perspective for you.
 Now here are a few more pieces of information.
 Try to absorb them all.
 For a

-recruiter in a search firm, it’s harder to find positions to fill, that is job orders from employers, than it is to find people to fill them.
+recruiter in a search firm, it’s harder to find positions to fill than it is to find people to fill them.
 The search firm is paid by the company, not by you.
 They don’t represent you; they represent the employer.
 The employer is the one they want to please.
-And yes there are nice recruiters who really truly want to help people but that’s just because they’re nice people.
-The people they really have to please are the employers.
+And yes, there are nice recruiters who really truly want to help people, but that’s just because they’re nice people.

 So let me give you an example.
 Jim, a Five O’Clock Club member, was the best networker in the club.
 I had never seen anybody before or since who could network into so many companies.
 Jim was marketing guy, so he was a great marketer.
 During the course of his search, he uncovered fifty-two job openings.
-Fifty-two job openings.
 Of those, forty-eight were being handled by retainer search firms.
-Now, during the course of his networking, he had already contacted every search firm that was appropriate.
-Yet those search firms didn’t tell him about the openings.
-However, when he networked into or directly contacted the hiring companies themselves, and got in to see the right person in each of those companies, the hiring managers said, “We really like you and we have a job that’s out for search right now.
+During the course of his networking, he had already contacted every search firm that was appropriate.
+Yet, those search firms didn’t tell him about the openings.
+However, when he networked into or directly contacted the hiring companies themselves, and got in to see the right person in each of those companies, the hiring managers said, “We really like you, and we have a job that’s out for search right now.
 Here’s the name of the search firm.
 Call them and use my name.”

 Jim had already contacted those firms, and they told him nothing about those openings.
-Now, Jim contacted the search firms again saying that the hiring manager sent him to discuss a certain opening.
+Now, Jim contacted the search firms again saying the hiring manager sent him to discuss a certain opening.
 It took all I had to urge Jim to be nice to the search firms when he finally met with them.
 So Jim calmed down.
-The search firms interviewed him for the jobs the companies told him about.
-Jim ended up with at least five offers.
+The search firms interviewed him for the jobs the companies told him about, and Jim ended up with five offers.